SamDeka28/lane-js/readme.md

 ### Query Strings

-The Query string of a url can accessed in a route using `req.query`. `req.query` returns an object with key-value pairs.
+The Query string of a url can be accessed in a route using `req.query`. `req.query` returns an object with key-value pairs.

 For example: Suppose a user request an url `'http://localhost:3000/?fname=John&lname=Doe'`.
 The value of *fname* and *lname* can be accessed as `req.query.fname` and `req.query.lname` respectively.

 ## Middlewares

 Middlewares are functions that manipulates the request and the response object.
-Middlewares is LaneJs are of two type :
+Middlewares in LaneJs are of two types :
 - **Application level** : Application level middlewares are available throughout the application.
 To use a application level middleware, you need to declare in the app.js file when you are creating the server by passing { middlewares : [ middlewarename ]} in the server method.
 > the 'middlewares' is an array of middleware function.
 The middlewares will be executed in the sequence they are defined